USS Salem (CA-139): Television

-The ship was featured on Ghost Hunters. and in late 2016, USS Salem partnered with Ghost Ship Harbor, to create a haunted attraction on the deck of the ship.
+The ship was featured on Ghost Hunters.
+In late 2016, USS Salem partnered with Ghost Ship Harbor, to create a haunted attraction on the deck of the ship.
 The event was a fundraiser for USS Salem and saw thousands of people visit the ship during the month of October to see the haunted houses that were built.
 In 2017 Fodor's ranked it the scariest haunted house in Massachusetts.

 Salem was featured as a haunted location on the paranormal TV series Most Terrifying Places which aired on the Travel Channel in 2019.
 The show featured tour guides and visitors who claimed to see the ghost of a former sailor who was badly burned in an explosion while on board USS Cleveland.
 He was brought aboard the Salem when it was docked at the Brooklyn Navy Yard and was used to transport the men who were injured in the fire to the medical bay.